vigetlabs/microcosm/docs/recipes/ajax.md

 ## Return a Promise

-Many AJAX libraries return Promises.
-In order to improve integration with these libraries, Microcosm provides default behaviors around Promises.
+Microcosm implements standard behaviors for Promise resolution;
+convenient for Promise based AJAX libraries.
 Whenever an action creator returns a Promise, it will wait for that Promise to resolve/reject:

 ```javascript
 // Run this code yourself at: